FREE National Parks Annual Pass for 4th Graders & Families | Unlimited Use Through August 2022

 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-This pass is valid through August 31st, 2020 and grants free access to national parks, forests, wildlife refuges, and more for your 4th grader plus all children under 16 and up to three adults!
+This pass is valid through August 31st, 2022 and grants FREE access to national parks, forests, wildlife refuges, and more for your 4th grader plus all children under 16 and up to three adults!
 And you can use it as many times as you’d like!
 How awesome is that?

 Learn more about frequently asked questions about the Every Kid Outdoors program here.

 Here is how to snag your free pass…

 - Head on over here and click on the ‘Play’ button.